Mosquito Creek Watershed

 Much of the time, when we visit these areas, it's easy to feel that we're alone, that few have been there before, and that nature's resilience is infinite.

-In reality, the primary designated trails are used by many hundreds of people (and dogs) every day.
+In reality, the designated trails are used by many hundreds of people (and dogs) every day.

 In reality, these stream corridors are very narrow strips of wilderness in an urban sea of asphalt and concrete.
 Home to indigenous wildlife.